axelerant/testimonials-widget/README.md

 ## Support

-This is a developer's portal for Testimonials by Michael Cannon and should not be used for support.
+This is a developer's portal for Testimonials by Aihrus and should not be used for support.
 Please visit the [Testimonials Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) for frequently asked questions, offering ideas, or getting support.

 ## Contributions